-Sensors measure waste levels and send alerts if bin is full or still empty.
-This is to help council deliver more cost-effective waste management services.
+Sensors measure waste levels and send alerts if a bin is full or still empty.
+This helps council deliver more cost-effective waste management services.

-There are approximately 45 sensors currently deployed which inform the deployment schedule for several areas in the region.
+There are approximately 45 sensors which inform the deployment schedule for several areas in the region.